The 16th Annual SAARMSTE Research School

 19 - 22 June 2018

-We invite PhD students in Mathematics, Science and Technology Education, their promoters and early career post-doctoral researchers to attend the 16th Annual SAARMSTE Research School.
-Find our Invitation here with closing date for applicants at 25 March 2018
+PhD students in Mathematics, Science and Technology Education, their promoters and early career post-doctoral researchers attend the Annual SAARMSTE Research School through applicaiton and a reviewing process.

 For some background information on the Research School, scroll down to read some interesting history and its aims.
 Following on from these is further information pertaining to the annual event, e.g. participants and themes around which the event revolves, and finally a note on collaboration